-- The election of directors in Proposal 1, you may vote "FOR" the election of all nominees or you may "withhold" your votes as to one or more or all of the nominees. - The ratification of the selection of our independent registered public accounting firm in Proposal 2, you can specify whether you are "FOR," "against," or "abstain." - The advisory vote on executive compensation in Proposal 3, you can specify whether you are "FOR," "against," or "abstain." - The advisory vote on the shareholder proposals, you can specify whether you are "for," "AGAINST," or "abstain."
+- The election of directors in Proposal 1, you may vote "FOR" the election of all nominees or you may "withhold" your votes as to one or more or all of the nominees. - The ratification of the selection of our independent registered public accounting firm in Proposal 2, you can specify whether you are "FOR," "against," or "abstain." - The advisory vote on executive compensation in Proposal 3, you can specify whether you are "FOR," "against," or "abstain."

-If you sign and return the proxy card or submit your electronic vote without specifying any instructions and without indicating expressly that you are not voting some or all of your shares on a particular proposal, your shares will be voted "FOR" the election as directors of the nominees on the proxy card, "FOR" ratification of the selection of PricewaterhouseCoopers LLP, "FOR" approval of our executive compensation, and "AGAINST" the shareholder proposals.
+If you sign and return the proxy card or submit your electronic vote without specifying any instructions and without indicating expressly that you are not voting some or all of your shares on a particular proposal, your shares will be voted "FOR" the election as directors of the nominees on the proxy card, "FOR" ratification of the selection of PricewaterhouseCoopers LLP, and "FOR" approval of our executive compensation.